c64cryptoboy/ChiptuneSAK/docs/goattracker.rst

 The GoatTracker sng file format does not contain information about the target architecture or whether the song requires multispeed.
 As a result, to take advantage of either, music should be exported to the sng file, opened in GoatTracker, and any adjustments made there.

-**Note:** GoatTracker does not have separate frequency tables for PAL and NTSC, which means that the notes played back in NTSC mode will *not* be tuned to the standard A440 tuning of the rest of ChiptuneSAK.
+**Note:** GoatTracker does not have separate frequency tables for PAL and NTSC, which means that the notes played back in NTSC mode will *not* be tuned to the standard A440 tuning used by ChiptuneSAK.
 To make the notes play at the desired pitch, the song must be encoded in PAL mode.

 GoatTracker comes in two versions: the original, which can play 3 voices with one SID, and a stereo version, which can play 6 voices using 2 SIDs.
 ChiptuneSAK supports both versions, automatically selecting the version based on the number of voices.